 Welcome to the home stretch!
-For most schools across the nation, winter break is just a couple days away.
+For most schools across the nation, winter break is just around the corner.
 We hope your students’ time at home will allow them to get lost in the pages of a book beneath a cozy blanket.
-Last week’s blog post offers several free activities and ideas to help your students boost their literacy skills at home.
 Before you send them on their way, we want to reiterate the importance of just one: Reading aloud.

 If you send your students home with one piece of homework over the break, let it be this: Find a trusted friend or adult who can read, and ask that person to read to you for at least 15 minutes.
 Do this every day.
 Have students complete the read-aloud log to track their progress.